How to install JBoss EAP – step-by-step guide

 Step 9: Check the status of JBoss EAP

-Run the below command to check the status of JBoss EAP service.
+Run the below command to check the status of the JBoss EAP service.

 Output: